simonplend/workshop-node-validation-essentials/workshop/01-why-validation-is-essential/README.md

 ## 🎯 Exercise 1.1

-**Goal: Prevent the application accepting invalid recipe ingredients.**
+**Goal: Prevent the API from accepting invalid recipe ingredients.**

 - Check the `recipe` object has an `ingredients` property.
 - Check that the `ingredients` property is an array.